 CASAs’ medical team will be involved in Class 2 assessments only where a DAME chooses.
 If your cases is complex, your DAME may elect to refer it to CASA.

 Where a DAME has assessed you as fit to fly, you should receive your Class 2 certificate by email before you leave the surgery.

 DAMEs need to have completed a short online eLearning module to use the new system features.
 When you make your next appointment, ask your DAME “Are you set-up to offer on-the-spot Class 2 medicals?”

 If you are a DAME who wants to complete the online eLearning and you are a first-time user of CASA's online education platform AviationWorx you will need to register your details.

 If you have any questions, contact us at firstname.lastname@example.org or call 131 757.

-Assessment for the new category will be delegated to medical professionals – including general practitioners.
-They will use the same Austroads standards that are currently used to assess commercial vehicle drivers of heavy vehicles, public passenger carrying vehicles and vehicles carrying bulk dangerous goods.
+Medical practitioners will use the same Austroads standards that are currently used to assess commercial vehicle drivers of heavy vehicles, public passenger carrying vehicles and vehicles carrying bulk dangerous goods.